disneystreaming/weaver-test/docs/tagging.md

 import cats.effect.IO
 import cats.syntax.all._

-object MySuite extends SimpleIOSuite {
+object TaggingSuite extends SimpleIOSuite {

   test("Only on CI") {
     for {